Ankr-network/ankr-docs/docs/Game/Unity/getting-started/01-connect.md

 Connecting to a Web3 wallet such as MetaMask via **WalletConnect** provides a link between a **Wallet Address** and a user's **Game Account**.

 There are two ways to get a **Session Key** from your wallet.

-You can connect with `QRCode` or using `WalletConnect.Instance.OpenMobileWallet`.
-The easiest way to connect is with `QRCode`.
+* Connect with `QRCode` when building Desktop-based applications
+* Connect with `WalletConnect.Instance.OpenMobileWallet` when building Android/iOs based applications.

 Both of these methods generate a **linking url** that creates a request in a **MetaMask wallet** to connect.